LIAAD/PT-Pump-Up/README.md

 ### Contact Us

-Should you have any questions, ideas, or need further insights about contributing, feel free to reach out to any of the team members listed on our [Website](https://your-website-link).
+Should you have any questions, ideas, or need further insights about contributing, feel free to reach out to any of the team members listed on our [Website](http://pt-pump-up.inesctec.pt/).
 We value collaboration and are open to discussing potential contributions and ideas.

+## Project Wiki for More Information

+For in-depth details, guidelines, and additional resources related to PT-Pump-Up, we encourage you to visit our [Project Wiki](https://github.com/LIAAD/PT-Pump-Up/wiki).
+The Wiki contains comprehensive documentation, usage guides, and other essential information to help you navigate and contribute effectively to the project.

+Explore the Wiki to gain a deeper understanding of PT-Pump-Up and its components.
+It's a valuable resource for both new contributors and experienced users seeking detailed information about the project's functionalities and development guidelines.